LeroyVoortman/Weather-app/README.md

 - Base code commited to GitHub.
 - Separated the apiCall and the render.
 - Displayed data in table.
-- Created a input function that's used to select desired location to vieuw the weather data.
+- Created a input function that's used to select desired location to view the weather data.
+- When the app opens there will now be a input field that will ask for a location to view the weather data.